-WMU KY River Raw Water Intake Facility Standby Power
+• WMU KY River Raw Water Intake Facility Standby Power

 The project consists of the design and construction of all necessary modifications to the existing WMU Raw Water Intake Facility located 1085 Ford Road, Winchester, KY for a 4160V emergency generator and transfer switch gear to provide emergency back-up electrical power to the facility.
 Currently the Raw Water Intake Facility located on the banks of the Kentucky River does not have an emergency backup electrical supply.
 The KU power supply is overhead and is exposed to both tree and ice storm damage as well as flooding.
-The Raw Water Intake Facility is the main and only source of raw water supply for the Water Treatment Plant approximately 2 miles away.
-Additionally, the project will provide a raw water line interconnection to the Carroll Ecton Reservoir in order to secure a secondary source of raw water supply for the City of Winchester and Clark County in the event the primary source of water cannot be utilized.